-The AAU Taekwondo Program will conduct competition for the purpose of selecting National AAU Taekwondo Teams to represent it at non-AAU and International WTF/Olympic style competitions.
+The AAU Taekwondo Program will conduct competition for the purpose of selecting National AAU Taekwondo Teams to represent the program at non-AAU and International WT/Olympic style competitions and International Point Sparring competitions.
 The AAU Taekwondo program shall use December 31st as the age determining date for all competitions.
-Athletes shall compete all year as the age they are any time during that calendar year.
+Athletes shall compete during the entire calendar year at their age as of December 31st of that year.